Simple Introduction to USB Adapter

 Application of USB Adapter

-A USB adapter can play a significant role in data transferring, especially when one of the devices doesn’t equip with a USB hub.
-E.g. , suppose that you want to connect your computer to an older printer, you need a USB adapter.
+A USB adapter can play a significant role in data transferring, especially when one device doesn’t equip with a USB hub.
+E.g., suppose that you want to connect your computer to an older printer, you need a USB adapter.
 The reason is that your computer has a USB port, but the printer doesn’t.

 The primary application of a USB adapter is to enable USB-based computers to access serial devices featuring D Sub in which the security of data transmission can be ensured.